 For many travelers unfamiliar with Albania, there’s a lot of confusion about the current state of the country that might leave them wondering is Albania safe to travel to.
 While we love traveling to Albania (and we’ve both traveled here solo), there are some common-sense Albania safety tips that you need to follow while here.

 We share our best safety tips for Albania, plus important information about Albania travel scams and crime statistics.
+In the 2021 context, it’s best to travel to Albania with COVID travel insurance so you can be protected for any contingency.

 Can’t read now?
 Pin for later!